Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: NHIM and its Invariant Stable and Unstable Manifolds for Kerr Black Hole,

 \section{NHIM and its Invariant Stable and Unstable Manifolds for Kerr Black Hole, {\bf $a>0$ }}

-For the rotating black hole, its angular momentum is non-zero, i.e $a>0$, the system lost its spatial spherical symmetry, however, it is still an integrable one \cite{carter}.
-A natural question is: What happens to the NHIM $\mathcal{M}_E$ and their stable and unstable manifolds $W^{s/u}(\mathcal{M}_E)$?
-In general, the NHIMs and their stable and unstable manifolds are robust under perturbations of the vector field that define the system of ordinary differential equations \cite{fenichel,wiggins}.
-This fundamental geometrical property has been essential to understanding the dynamics in the multidimensional phase space for different systems where symmetry is broken, for example \cite{gonzalez,gonzalez1,gonzalez3,drotos,drotos1}.
+For the rotating black hole, its angular momentum is non-zero, i.e. $a>0$, the system loses its spatial spherical symmetry, however, it is still an integrable one \cite{carter}.
+A natural question is: What happens to the NHIM $M_{E,a=0}$ and their stable and unstable manifolds $W^{s/u}(M_{E,a=0})$?
+In general, like in the case of the loss of the spherical symmetry for the existence of the black hole \cite{penrose}, the NHIMs and their stable and unstable manifolds are robust under perturbations of the vector field that define the system of ordinary differential equations \cite{fenichel,wiggins}.
+This fundamental geometrical property has been essential to understanding the dynamics in the multidimensional phase space for different systems where symmetry is broken, see for example \cite{gonzalez,gonzalez1,gonzalez3,drotos,drotos1}.

-Let us denote the NHIM for $a>0$ as $\mathcal{M}_{E,a}$ and its stable and unstable invariant manifolds as $W^{s/u}(\mathcal{M}_{E,a})$.
-Recent works based on the integrability of the system and a change of variables \cite{rana,teo,stein} show analytical expressions for the trajectories contained in the NHIM $\mathcal{M}_{E,a}$ and their stable and unstable manifolds $W^{s/u}(\mathcal{M}_{E,a})$ for $a\in[0,1]$.
+Let us denote the NHIM for $a>0$ as $M_{E,a}$ and its stable and unstable invariant manifolds as $W^{s/u}(M_{E,a})$.
+Recent works based on the integrability of the system and a change of variables \cite{rana,teo,stein} show analytical expressions for the trajectories contained in the NHIM $M_{E,a}$ and their stable and unstable manifolds $W^{s/u}(M_{E,a})$ for $a\in[0,1]$.

-Moreover, we can understand the geometrical origin of the existence of the NHIM and its stable and unstable manifolds analogously than in the non-rotating case, $a=0$, considering again the equation \ref{radial} for the radial motion and the dynamical systems theory.
+Moreover, we can understand the geometrical origin of the existence of the NHIM and its stable and unstable manifolds analogously than in the non-rotating case, $a=0$, considering again the Eq. (\ref{radial}) for the radial motion and the dynamical systems theory.
 In this case, the equation for the radial motion can be written as

 where